 Her lawyers spoke up for Eugene’s good character and defended his rights.
 They pointed out the anonymous informant provided false information because of a personal vendetta against Eugene.
 Her lawyers challenged the basis for the investigation of Eugene’s home in the first place.
 They accounted for all the violations of constitutional rights that accompanied the reckless raid of the property.

-Sam & Ash are the Wrongful Death Lawyers You Deserve
+Sam & Ash Injury Law are the Wrongful Death Lawyers You Deserve

 In a fairer world, getting What’s Right should be easy.
 Unfortunately, you cannot expect that from an insurance company or the government.
 You do not have to fight while you grieve or give in to feeling powerless.
 Hire reputable personal injury lawyers who share your commitment to justice.
-You can find them at Sam & Ash, LLP.
+You can find them at Sam & Ash Injury Law.
 We’re available 24/7 to talk about what happened and plan a path forward.
 Call now at 1 (800) 304-2000.